 Healthy Banana Chocolate Chip Muffins are moist, soft, and ready in 30 minutes.
 Packed with protein and potassium, yet without refined sugars, they deliver enough sweetness that kids still consider them a treat!

 Don’t let the rest of your ripe bananas go to waste!
-Keep them for banana protein muffins, healthy banana oatmeal cookies, and healthy banana pancakes!
+Keep them for banana protein muffins and almond flour banana muffins.

 Healthy banana chocolate chip muffins in paper liners and banana nearby.

-These healthy muffins contain so many nutritional benefits while giving us a soft moist and bakery style muffin.
 We’re using ripe bananas which deliver sweetness and moisture, Greek yogurt for protein, a hint of cinnamon for added flavor, and loads of chocolate chips!
+Banana chocolate chip muffins are a delicious cross of my healthy banana muffins and healthy chocolate chip muffins.

-Take these on the go as a healthy snack or pack one in your lunch.
+Take these healthy muffins on the go as a healthy snack or pack one in your lunchbox.
 Enjoy it on its own or slathered in melted butter!

 Ingredients for Healthy Banana Chocolate Chip Muffins